AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-01-18-svg-tutorial-how-to-code-svg-icons-by-hand.md

   </li>
 </ul>

-As you can see, these all consist of just four horizontal lines.

-To draw a line in SVG, we need two things:
+Each icon consists of four horizontal lines.
+And to draw a line in SVG, we need two things:

 - A starting point: `(x1, y1)`.
 - An ending point: `(x2, y2)`.